Philanthropy wants to build Gen Z's confidence in institutions. Will youth empowerment foster trust?

 Another effort is connecting youth representatives with decision-makers to help civic institutions reach new generations ahead of the United States’ 250th anniversary.

-Recognizing that today’s teens and young adults are the ones who will inherit American democracy, Youth250 is passing the microphone to young people as the country reflects on its past and looks ahead to its future.
-Advisors are working with museums, historic sites and libraries to center Gen Z’s perspectives.
+Recognizing that today’s teens and young adults will inherit American democracy, Youth250 is passing the microphone to young people as the country reflects on its past and looks ahead to its future.
+Institutions can request free input from the Youth250 Bureau.
+The initiative includes 100 advisors ages 18 to 30 — all compensated by the civic network Made By Us — who are working with museums, historic sites and libraries to center Gen Z’s perspectives.

 Dillon St. Bernard, the 25-year-old Youth250 documentary series director, said the campaign “is about turning representation into power.”